advatar/ethergraph/README.md

 Can we build a fully distributed solution?

+### Approach 4 - MindMup

+Apart from collaboration support [MindMup](http://www.mindmup.com/ "MindMup") looks quite promising.
+It deploys to Heroku and has a S3 dependency.

 ### Who?

 We are just starting from scratch hoping to build somewhat of a community around the concept.
 Committers are welcome!